Link: Apply now for the IHG One Rewards Traveler Credit Card

 Nobody likes paying fees, so one huge positive of the IHG Traveler Card is that it has no annual fee and no foreign transaction fees.
 While there’s an increasing number of no annual fee cards with no foreign transaction fees, it’s still relatively rare.

-The IHG Traveler Card is offering a welcome bonus of 120,000 IHG points after spending $2,000 on purchases within the first 3 months of account opening.
+The IHG Traveler Card is offering a welcome bonus of 80,000 bonus points after spending $2,000 on purchases within the first 3 months of account opening.

-- I value IHG points at 0.5 cents each, so to me, the bonus is worth $600, which is amazing for a no annual fee card
+- I value IHG points at 0.5 cents each, so to me, the bonus is worth $400, which is pretty good for a no annual fee card

 - The IHG Traveler Card is issued by Chase, so standard credit card application rules apply, including the Chase 5/24 rule